BongoHive/internship-program/README.md

 Please note that whilst we advise that you select only one learning path, you are welcome to attempt both front-end and back-end assignments.
 However, you will not be allowed extra time to complete the full course.
 If you have a question regarding this, kindly create an issue explaining your question [here](https://github.com/BongoHive/internship-program/issues/new).

 # Basics
 This section contains foundational content that you will need to understand before you proceed with other assignments.
-Please be sure to attemot and complete all listed courses and assignments, and remember to always submit on time.
+Please be sure to attempt and complete all listed courses and assignments, and remember to always submit on time.
 </div>

 > Please read through these [General Instructions](https://github.com/BongoHive/how-to-instructions/blob/master/README.md) on how to get most out of these resources.